Wall Street Pummels Equity Commonwealth (EQC) After Recent Earnings Report

-Equity Commonwealth (NYSE:EQC) went down by -1.50% from its latest closing price compared to the recent 1-year high of $29.29.
-The company’s stock price has collected -2.66% of loss in the last five trading sessions.
+Equity Commonwealth (NYSE:EQC) went up by 1.01% from its latest closing price compared to the recent 1-year high of $29.29.
 Press Release reported on 08/31/21 that Equity Commonwealth Announces Results of Special Meeting and Termination of Merger Agreement with Monmouth

 Is It Worth Investing in Equity Commonwealth (NYSE :EQC) Right Now?